yusra-tahir/Publish/README.md

 ### Challenges

- - Connect the data from the tables in the database to the local host
+ - Send form data to database and show in the browser